-The estradiol vaginal insert has a Health Canada indication for the treatment of postmenopausal moderate to severe dyspareunia, one of the key symptoms of vulvovaginal atrophy (VVA).
-It is available as 4 mcg and 10 mcg 17β -estradiol and is used intravaginally.
-According to the product monograph, treatment with estradiol vaginal insert should start at the 4 mcg dosage strength, with dosage adjustment guided by the clinical response.
+The estradiol vaginal insert has a Health Canada indication for the treatment of postmenopausal moderate-to-severe dyspareunia, 1 of the key symptoms of VVA.
+It is available as 4 mcg and 10 mcg 17beta-estradiol and is used intravaginally.
+According to the product monograph, treatment with an estradiol vaginal insert should start at the 4 mcg dosage strength, with dosage adjustment guided by the clinical response.
 The initial dose is 1 vaginal insert daily at approximately the same time for 2 weeks.
-The maintenance dose is 1 vaginal insert twice weekly, every three to four days.
+The maintenance dose is 1 vaginal insert twice weekly, every 3 to 4 days.